matt-allan/envtpl/README.md

 ## Differences from envsubst

 - Doesn't replace environment variables that aren't wrapped in curly braces.
-Avoids issues with variables that aren't meant to be replaced in the same file.
+Avoids issues with variables that aren't meant to be replaced in the same file
-- Doesn't replace environment variables when the case does not match.
+- Doesn't replace environment variables when the case does not match
 - No `--variables` option.
-Use [`env -i`](https://linux.die.net/man/1/env) if you need that functionality.
+Use [`env -i`](https://linux.die.net/man/1/env) if you need that functionality
-- No dynamic memory allocations.
+- No dynamic memory allocations
-- Available as a standalone, cross platform binary that's easy to install without a package manager.
+- Available as a standalone, cross platform binary that's easy to install without a package manager
-- Written in Zig instead of C.
+- Written in Zig instead of C
-- Much smaller: ~60KiB instead of the ~19MB you will have to download to get `envsubst`.
+- Much smaller: ~100K instead of the ~19MB you will have to download to get `envsubst`
+- Native binaries for ARM Macs and Alpine containers (links [musl](https://musl.libc.org/) instead of gcc)

 # Why?